root-credit/root-pay-js-sdk/README.md

 1. You must have a RootPay account to use the demos
 2. You need a valid session token from your backend
-3. You need your payee ID from the RootPay platform
+3. You need your payee ID or payer ID from the RootPay platform (depending on your use case)

 ### Web Demo

 1. Download the files from the `web` directory
 2. The files are `styles.css` and `index.html`.
 3. Open `index.html` in a web browser (the script loads automatically from CDN)
-4. Enter your session token and payee ID in the form
+4. Enter your session token, user type (payee or payer), and corresponding ID in the form
 5. Click "Initialize Payment Form" to test the SDK
 6. You can test both card and bank account payment methods